-It’s that time again — the moment every student dreads at the end of each semester — to get ready for final exams!
-Although we’ve previously discussed effective studying techniques that will complement your hectic schedule, learning how to study for final exams deserves and needs special attention.
-Being that final exams tend to count for a hefty portion of your final grade, it’s in your best interest to adequately prepare for this stressful time of each semester.
-Thankfully, if you follow our useful guidelines, you’ll be ready to ace your exams in no time!
+We’ve previously discussed 11 techniques to improve your study habits, but studying for final exams requires special attention.
+Because final exams tend to count for a hefty portion of your final grade, it’s in your best interest to adequately prepare for this stressful time.
+Thankfully, if you follow our usage guidelines, you’ll be ready to ace your exams in no time.

-Not all exams are created equally, and some will demand more preparation than others.
-In order to make the most of your time, and create a strategic study schedule, you need to analyze each exam’s characteristics.
-The Academic Services Center at Slippery Rock University recommends asking yourself the following questions before getting started:
+Not all exams are created equal and some will demand more preparation than others.
+To make the most of your time and create a strategic study schedule, you need to analyze each exam’s characteristics.
+We recommend asking yourself the following questions before getting started:

 How much is the final exam worth?